hyperspy/hyperspy/doc/user_guide/model.rst

 the question "Do you want to...":

 * Apply bounds to your model parameter values?
-* Are gradient-based fitting algorithms appropriate for your model?
+* Use gradient-based fitting algorithms to accelerate your fit?
 * Estimate the standard deviations of the parameter values found by the fit?
 * Fit your data in the least-squares sense, or use another loss function?
 * Find the global optima for your parameters, or is a local optima acceptable?